 Plant a Pumpkin Seed, Grow Your Own Pumpkin Pies

-Thanksgiving is a memorable time for most families, and one of the highlights of that Thanksgiving dinner is the pumpkin pie.
-Sure, its easy to buy the ingredients, but imagine the pride you would be able to show if you were able to say that you not only made the pumpkin pie from scratch, but that you also grew the pumpkin from which that pumpkin pie was grown.
+Thanksgiving is a memorable time for most families, and one of the highlights of that Thanksgiving dinner is dessert in the form of pumpkin pie.
+Sure, it's easy to buy the ingredients, but imagine the pride you would be able to show if you were able to say that you not only made the pumpkin pie from scratch but that you also grew the pumpkin from which that pumpkin pie was grown.

 Growing pumpkins is not a difficult task.
 The main difficulty with growing pumpkins is the pumpkin vines seem to take over the yard, but as you will see, ways exist to avoid this problem.

 Plant pumpkins after all danger of frost have passed.

 Planting distance from other pumpkin plants: At least 4 feet apart

 Pumpkins like to roam so plant them where they can grow around other vegetables or use bush-type pumpkin seeds.

 For the best pumpkin pie, be sure to plant pie pumpkin seeds rather than the jack-o-lantern type of pumpkin.
 If you are considering eating pumpkin seeds, consider using a hull-less variety.

 Wait until all danger of frost has passed before planting pumpkins.
 Plant pumpkins in hills in locations where they will have the ability to sprawl out around the garden.
 Pumpkins and corn planted together are mutually beneficial.
 Do not plant pumpkins near potatoes.
 Do not plant near other winter squash if you intend to save seeds as they will cross-pollinate with one another and the next generation of seeds will not be true to the original.